James-Oswald/Lightweight-Textarea-Highlighter/README.md

 ## Usage

-On the releases page you will find `lwtah.js`(~5 KB) and `lwtah.min.js` (~3 KB), to enable the library copy one of these files into your project, include it with a script tag in the head, and you’re good to go, it’s that easy.
+On the releases page (or in the build dir) you will find `lwtah.js`(~5 KB) and `lwtah.min.js` (~3 KB), to enable the library copy one of these files into your project, include it with a script tag in the head, and you’re good to go, it’s that easy.

 ```html
 <script src="lwtah.min.js"></script>